 Treatments for keratoconus

 In the early stages, spectacles or soft contact lenses may be used to correct vision.
-As the cornea becomes thinner and steeper, rigid gas permeable (RGP) contact lenses are often required to correct vision more adequately.
+As the cornea becomes thinner and steeper, soft or rigid gas permeable (RGP) contact lenses are often required to correct vision more adequately.
 In very advanced cases, where contact lenses fail to improve vision, a corneal transplant may be needed.
 This type of intervention is rare however since the introduction of corneal cross-linking (CXL).
 CXL is a relatively new treatment that can stop the disease getting worse.
 It is effective in over 94% of patients with a single 30 minute outpatient procedure.

 Keratoconus does not require urgent referral since changes caused by the condition usually take several months or even years to develop.
-For this reason, we monitor those with the condition and invite them back for repeat assessments for up to five years following an initial visit.
+Because of this, we monitor those with the condition and invite them back for repeat assessments for up to five years from their initial visit.

 1. Vision (reading chart)

 2. Refraction (spectacle test)

-Any necessary contact lens checks will also be undertaken.
-The results are compared with those from your previous visits.
-If the results are getting steadily worse, we will discuss with you whether CXL is required.
+We will compare these results with those from your previous visits.
+If any of the results show deterioration, we will discuss with you whether CXL is required.

 CXL is only suitable where the corneal shape is continuing to deteriorate.
 This will be detected at your appointments.
-Beyond a certain stage, if the cornea is too thin, it could be unsafe to perform the procedure.
+Beyond a certain stage however, if the cornea is too thin, it could be unsafe to perform the procedure.
 Usually in people in their late 30s, the cornea naturally stiffens and CXL is generally not required.
-Below this age, the cornea is more flexible and disease progression (and worsening vision) are more likely to occur.
+Below this age, the cornea is more flexible and disease progression (and worsening vision) are more likely, although not certain, to occur.